This magazine takes you directly into the future!

 There has been a great demand for options for analyzing data and sharing results.
 The interface needs to have multiple ways to access it and make sense.
 Users also want a social way that provides simplicity to share their insights.

 Advanced modern BI systems allow the user to interact via chatbots and AI assistants like Ok Google and Alexa.
-AI assistances will even suggest people share findings with a fast process of disseminating findings to key members.
+AI assistance will even suggest people share findings with a fast process of disseminating findings to key members.

 What’s Next for BI: Augmented Analytics